 In some ways living at Dol-Llys is a bit like living in a friendly street or a small co-housing group.
-We each have our own front door but in addition we have extensive commonly shared amenities; these include two large reception/sitting rooms, washing machines and washing line, a heating system, a guest room, indoor and outdoor storage space, a summerhouse, gardens, a polytunnel, a workshop, woodland fuel and chicken-keeping.
+We each have our own front door but in addition we have extensive commonly shared amenities; these include two large reception/sitting rooms, washing machines and washing line, a heating system, a guest room, indoor and outdoor storage space, a summerhouse, gardens, polytunnels, a workshop and woodland fuel.
+Some chicken-keeping and Bee-keeping.
 We find that sharing things and space encourages interaction and a more considerate and collaborative way of living that is more about “we” than “me”.
 It’s what a lot of people would call “give and take”.
 The link below is a 2019 BBC interview explaining life here.

 Each month we have a House meeting, a workday and usually a wood day and a garden day.
 In addition, we use a weekly rota system so everyone takes turns in the cleaning the communal areas of the house, opening and closing the poly-tunnels, tending to the chickens and cutting the grass during the summer.
 Due to the size and age of the house and the size of the grounds there is usually other maintenance work to do to keep the house and the gardens looking good and tidy.
 It is important to be aware of the time commitment involved; although there is a lot to do it is not quite as daunting as it sounds.
 When everyone works together a lot can be done relatively quickly and everyone can feel they have contributed.

 - A characterful and affordable home that welcomes families, pets, couples and single people of all ages and differing outlooks.

-- A good mix of privacy and communal living with the “buzz” of working together and from learning and sharing rural and communal living skills.
+- A good mix of privacy and communal living with the “buzz” of working together and from learning and sharing practical, rural and communal living skills.

 - The potential for neighbourly relationships to become friendships.

 - The pleasure of living in and caring for an extraordinary Grade 2* listed building and extensive grounds